Spoiler alert! Some people are less than truthful about their skill level on job applications and during interviews!

 As you know, the cost to recruit, hire, onboard, and train an employee is very high.
 If an employer has to let a person go because he or she can’t do the job and then repeat the process all over again, the cost more than doubles.
 The organization loses valuable time.
 An applicant who simply talks a good line about their skills cannot fool a smart interviewer twice.
 Next time, the interviewer will want proof!
 Can you blame them?

 Pre-Employment Skill Tests

 Some skill tests have been around almost forever and are no-brainers.
 Applying for a clerical or data entry position?
 No big surprise if a typing test is required!
 In fact, you likely expect it.

 Sometimes, though, skill tests come as a total surprise.
 I interviewed once for a position in which the job posting required “data analysis skills and proficiency with Microsoft Excel.”
 When the usual Q&A part of the interview was finished, the interviewer told me I would next be performing “a little exercise.”
 Say what?
-The interviewer then took me to a conference room and provided a laptop loaded with Excel.
+The interviewer then took me to a conference room and provided a laptop (with no internet access) loaded with Excel.
 Next, I was handed a sheet of data to analyze, along with a list of questions and a thumb drive.
 Finally, the interviewer gave instructions to answer the questions within one hour and place the resulting spreadsheets onto the thumb drive.
 Didn’t see this one coming!
 Fortunately, I guess I did fine because I got the job.